-- 28 percent of adult Americans have no emergency savings in place.
+- 38 percent of adults with income below $75,000 have no emergency savings in place.

-- 61 percent of adults do not follow a follow a formal budget plan
+- 58 percent of adults with income below $75,000 do not follow a follow a formal budget plan.

 What's the problem?

-On March 28, 2016, NeighborWorks America released highlights from its third annual consumer finance survey.
-Chief among the findings is the alarming fact that approximately 29 percent of adult Americans have no emergency savings in place — whether that's to pay for the repair of a car that's required to get to work, or to fix a major household necessity such as a roof or furnace.
+Chief among the findings is the alarming fact that more than one-third (38 percent) of households have no emergency savings in place — whether that's to pay for the repair of a car that's required to get to work, or to fix a major household necessity such as a roof or furnace.

 Why does this demand our attention?